minaMagdy50/minaMagdy50/README.md

 # Hi there, I'm Mina Magdy! 👋

 ## 🚀 About Me
-I'm a **Front-End Developer** with **1+ year of experience**, specializing in **React.js and Next.js**.
+I'm a **Front-End Developer** with **2 years of experience**, specializing in **React.js and Next.js**.
 I have a strong passion for building **efficient, scalable, and user-friendly** web applications.
 My expertise lies in crafting clean, reusable components, optimizing performance, and ensuring a smooth user experience.

 I’ve worked on a variety of projects, including **e-commerce platforms**, **company management systems**, and **real-time applications**.
 I take pride in **solving complex problems with JavaScript**, integrating AI into web applications, and continuously improving my skills to stay ahead in the industry.